ERIE CANALWAY TRAIL:

 Note; You may take a quick side trip from the MOVAC parking lot to check out an old train station.
 Follow a path out to the intersection of Routes 28 & 5S.
 Use the cross-light over Route 5S & E Main St and this will bring you to the old Mohawk Station.
 You'll also find an old caboose and freight car here.

 Continuing west you pass by the giant Canal Gates.
 Here the Erie Canal rejoins the Mohawk River.
 Travel underneath Route 28.
 I haven't checked out this next section.
 Here the trail turns inland paralleling Route 5S west.
 You cross over Fulmer Creek and soon turn back alongside the Mohawk River.
-Pass through the Illion Marina parking lot at 57.6 miles in Illion, where the trail then travels underneath the Route 51 Bridge.
-Here the trail again heads west alongside Route 5S, crossing Steele Creek and finally coming to Acme Rd in Frankfort after 59 miles.
-[97.5 miles to Albany from here]
+Pass through the Illion Marina parking lot at 96.1 miles in Illion, where the trail then travels underneath the Route 51 Bridge.
+Here the trail again heads west alongside Route 5S, crossing Steele Creek and finally coming to Acme Rd in Frankfort after 97.5 miles.

 Frankfort to Utica Section: